yaelchampclaux/ProjetMediatheque/README.md

 4. Add data to the media library (via PhpMyAdmin)

-Using your browser, go to phpMyAdmin http://localhost:8812/ Then click on Import then Browse, then select the fill-mediatheque.sql file located in the /data folder of ProjetMediatheque.
+Using your browser, go to phpMyAdmin http://localhost:8812/\
+Then click on "mediatheque" database, then on "Import" then "Browse", then select the fill-mediatheque.sql file located in the /data folder of ProjetMediatheque.

 5. Test